Child/Adolescent Development, Deviance and Violence – DBFA 615

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Each Discussion will require you to answer questions with a minimum of 400 words based on that particular module's readings (Dr. Dobson’s works and/or the core text), as well as video/audio content.
-You will be required to post at least two (2) replies of 200 words each to other students’ threads.
+Each Discussion will require the student to answer questions with a minimum of 400 words based on that particular module's readings (Dr. Dobson’s works and/or the core text), as well as video/audio content.
+The student will be required to post at least two (2) replies of 200 words each to other students’ threads.

 4-MAT Review Paper Assignments (2)